selecto-elixir/selecto_test/README.md

-# Listable Test Project
+# selecto Test Project

-This project uses git checkouts to [listable](https://github.com/seeken/listable) and [listable_components_tailwind](https://github.com/seeken/listable_components_tailwind) which it expects to find in the vendor subdir to this dir.
+This project uses git checkouts to [selecto](https://github.com/seeken/selecto) and [selecto_components](https://github.com/seeken/selecto_components) which it expects to find in the vendor subdir to this dir.

 This app provides 3 live views: